Insane Splitpushing Pressure

 In-Depth Jax Jungle Guide [YOUTUBE EDITION]

 What's up guys!
-Former Platinum Jungle/Top Main in the North American region known as ChaseMorePlz.
-Today you will learn the power of jumping around the map, farming and realizing how to scale and s**t on noobs with Jax.
+I'm a Platinum Jungle/Top Main in the North American region known as ChaseMorePlz.
+Today you will learn the power of jumping around the map, farming and realizing how to scale and s**t on the enemy team with Jax.
 After soaking up the knowledge in this guide you will be carrying games in no time!
-I also have created a YouTube video explaining how I play Jax and the mentality to have in a Ranked Solo Queue, be sure to check it out! (if I helped you out with this guide/video, check out my YouTube Channel for more entertaining videos!
+I also have created YouTube videos explaining how I play Jax and the mentality to have in Ranked Solo Queue, be sure to check them out! (if I helped you out with this guide/video, check out my YouTube Channel for more entertaining videos!
 League of Legends can be the struggle sometimes, join me on my treacherous journey through the jungle to Diamond :D

 Here are a couple of my other Jax games as well, I haven't played him much this season because he's always been more of a pocket pick for me: